pslucas0212/virtwho-customerportal/README.md

 # systemctl restart virt-who
 ```

-### Trouble shooting.
+### Trouble shooting and additional notes
 - In this tutorial my vSphere Client version is 6.7.0.47000.
-I created the virt-who user id under the Administration Single Sign-on optionsingle sign-on, The user id  "virt-who" created under the vsphere.local domain.
-Under Access Control Global Permissions, I create a Read-Only role with virt-who as the user.
+I created the virt-who user id under the Administration - Single Sign-on - User and Groups menug.
+The user id  "virt-who" is part of the vsphere.local domain.
+Under the Administration - Access Control - Global Permissions menu, I create a Read-Only permission with virt-who as the user.
 - Test the virt-who VMWare user id and password with a vSphere client.
-- Test virt-who VMWare user id with the password unencrypted in the virt-who conf file
+- Test virt-who VMWare user id with the password unencrypted in the virt-who conf file.
+When the test is successful, encrypt the password and retest
-- If you test the virt-who command with the print option, make sure you are "running" as root (sudo or su).
+- If you test the virt-who command with the print option (or with any other command line options), make sure you are "running" as root (sudo or su).

 ## References
 - [Configuring virt-who with Red Hat Subscription Management](https://www.youtube.com/watch?v=0KptauyDAxE) - YouTube Video